 Boots: K2 Thraxis Size 10

 My Weight: 200lbs

 Resort: Copper Mountain

-Flex: This is your quintessential middle of the road all mountain flex.
-You have play in the tips that’s abundant, stiffer under foot where the camber is, and then a little bit of give between the feet with a fair amount of torsional flex.
+Flex: This boards slightly below a middle of the road all mountain freestyle flex.
+This gives it more play than most in this category.
+You have a lot of flex in the tips, stiffer underfoot, and then softer again between the feet with a ton of torsional flex.